cnemeth/war_card_game/README.md

-Rules of the Card Game War
+The Card Game War
 ==========================

+1. Introduction
+2. Rules for 2 players
+3. Rules for 3 or 4 players
+4. Playing the game

 Introduction
 ------------